Teradata/developer-resources/docs/explore-and-analyze-data/create-first-project.md

 Run `%help` or `%help <command>` for details on any magic command.
 See [Magic commands](/docs/explore-and-analyze-data/magic-commands.md) for more details.

-1. Connect to JupyterLab using the URL: http://localhost:8888 and enter the token when prompted.
+1. Connect to JupyterLab using `http://localhost:8888` and enter the token when prompted.
 2. Connect to AI Unlimited using the API Key.
     ```bash
     %workspaces_config host=<ip_or_hostname>, apikey=<API_Key>, withtls=F